Capitólio: Economic activities

 The economy is based on services and agriculture, especially cattle raising for dairy production.
-The region is famous for a type of stone called "pedra mineira", and there are quarries for its mining.
+The region is famous for a type of stone called "Pedra Mineira", and there are quarries for its mining.
 Tourism, due to the Furnas reservoir, has been growing in recent years.
 The GDP in 2005 was approximately R$58 million, with 30 million reais from services, 6 million reais from industry, and 17 million reais from agriculture.
-There were 475 rural producers on 22,000 hectares of land.
-69 farms had tractors (2006).
-Approximately 1300 persons were occupied in agriculture.
+There were 475 rural producers on 22,000 hectares of land, and 69 farms had tractors (2006).
+Approximately 1300 persons were employed in agriculture.
 The main crops are coffee, soybeans, and corn.
 There were 18,000 head of cattle, of which 3,000 were milk cows (2006).

 There was one bank (2007).
-In the vehicle fleet there were 1,797 automobiles, 122 trucks, 246 pickup trucks, 13 buses, and 741 motorcycles (2007).
+The vehicle fleet included 1,797 automobiles, 122 trucks, 246 pickup trucks, 13 buses, and 741 motorcycles (2007).

 Health and education

-In the health sector there were 7 health establishments: 6 public clinics and 1 private hospital with 27 beds (2005).
+In the health sector, there were 7 health establishments: 6 public clinics and 1 private hospital with 27 beds (2005).
 Patients with more serious health conditions are transported to Passos.
 Educational needs of 1,650 students were met by 7 primary schools, 1 middle school, and 4 pre-primary schools.